zopfli-rs/zopfli/README.md

 and then checking that git reports no changes to the files in `test/results`.

-Or you can run `make test`, which will run `cargo test`, then `./test/run.sh`, and then will fail if there are any changed files according to git.
-Note that if you have uncommitted changes and you run this, your changes will cause this command to fail, but the tests actually passed.
+Or you can run `make test`, which will run `cargo test` followed by `./test/run.sh`; it will fail if there are any mismatches.